AlaaBessadok/LG-DADA/README.md

 # Libraries to install

 The code has been tested on a computer having Ubuntu 16.04 and GPU is not required to run the code.
-You also need other dependencies:
+You also need to install dependencies:

 * [Python >= 2.7](https://www.python.org)
 * [Anaconda 2-5.3.0](https://www.anaconda.com/products/individual)